-Get answers to top questions about Orchid — what’s in the report, what you can do with the information gained, how accurate are the results, and what impacts the cost of the test.
+Get answers to top questions about Orchid — what’s in the report, what you can do with the information gained and how accurate are the results.

 What’s in the report?

-Our Couple Report tells you if your future child is expected to have an elevated or normal genetic risk to 10 top chronic diseases, based on you and your partner’s DNA.
+A Couple Report tells you if your future child is expected to have an elevated or normal genetic risk for top chronic diseases, based on you and your partner’s DNA.

-Based on the Couple Report, you can better answer the question “if we were to consider embryo screening, by how much can I decrease my future child’s genetic susceptibility to disease?”
+Based on the Couple Report, you can better answer the question “if we were to consider embryo screening, by how much can I decrease my future child’s genetic susceptibility to diseases screened?”

 What can be done if there is an increased risk that’s discovered?